Support for clubs

 - T: 02 4474 7438

-- Download position descriptions for each committee member
+- downloadable position descriptions for each committee member

-- Get tools and templates for core governance documents
+- tools and templates for core governance documents

 Governance refers to the way you run your club including the way you structure your committee, your club’s goals and objectives, the way you plan to achieve those outcomes, and the principles you use to make decisions.

-Eurobodalla Shire Council supports and encourages diversity and inclusion in sport.
+Eurobodalla Council supports and encourages diversity and inclusion in sport.

-We encourage clubs to use 7 Pillars of Inclusion model developed by Sport Australia and the Play by the Rules initiative to:
+We encourage clubs to use 7 Pillars of Inclusion model developed by Sport Australia and the Play by the Rules initiative.
+Their toolkit resources will help you and your club:

 - understand what inclusion means